 Master at least two languages

 - Studies suggest multilingual exposure boosts children’s social skills.
-That the same rule apply to programming languages.
+That same rule applies to programming languages.
 Knowing two programming languages helps a developer open his perspective and think broader.

 Art of closing things

 - If you don’t finish then you’re just busy, not productive.
 It is important that you finish assigned tasks and have good communication.
 Not all finishes are a success.
-Failures are a learning that you need to share with others.
+Failures are learning that you need to share with others.
 If something is half baked, make a closer to a logical end with findings noted down.
 This helps someone else pick it without spending the same time again.
 One good article I found is: Web Archive: jacksimpson.co/finishing-being-productive-busy/

 - A mature developer has an attitude towards getting things done.
 Don’t let a few items drag on your plate without a valid reason.
 If there are justifiable reasons for something (like not the right time to work, priority changed, no possible solution exists) try to get consensus around it (within a team or with PM) and move the item off the plate.
 If new unknowns come up, be prompt, share with the team to revise the estimates/delivery days.
 The bottom line is – without valid reasons, nothing drags on your plate!

 - Right to say no: Know your right to say no to new things when your plate is full and/or few items are dragging.
 You just have two hands and one brain.
 Don’t just take everything to your plate because they are exciting.

 - It’s okay to work on two or three slow moving items in parallel.
 This helps to kill boredom and still get things done.
 E.g. architecture discussion for a new project taking 60% of the time can gel with other small tasks like writing few test cases, following up on existing customer issues, or getting a small long pending bug fixed.